 GaAs solar cells have achieved the highest performance of all single-junction solar cells, with a record of 28.8%6 and a near-optimum bandgap of 1.42eV.
 GaAs cells use thin films of active material, and hence are technically thin-film cells - but this is typically deposited onto a GaAs wafer and then separated, with the wafer reused.
 This means some of the disadvantages of wafer-based c-Si apply - namely, expensive and difficult manufacture due to the requirements for high material purity.
 GaAs is mostly used for high-efficiency applications where cost is not a limiting factor (e.g. solar cells in satellite applications).
 As such, it fills a different market niche to OPVs, which have significantly lower efficiencies but maintain far cheaper and more straightforward manufacturing.

-As illustrated in Fig. 2, OPVs have achieved significantly lower efficiencies than the second-generation solar cells discussed here.
+As illustrated in the record efficiency graph, OPVs have achieved significantly lower efficiencies than the second-generation solar cells discussed here.
 This is mostly due to the differences in ease of exciton dissociation between inorganic and organic semiconductors, and the high rates of non-radiative recombination in OPVs.3 Long-term photo and thermal stability is also better for most of the second-generation solar cells compared to OPVs.
 However, OPVs have easier manufacture and higher defect tolerance than many inorganic materials.2 They also have a particularly low EBPT7 and GHG5 values, and few rare or toxic components.
 The tunability of OPVs is also important, as most second-generation technologies (apart from CIGS) have a fixed bandgap, which limits tandem applications.

 Efficiencies continue to grow, and the manufacture and cost of OPVs is preferable to most inorganic semiconductor-based cells.
 Regardless, it remains to be seen whether performance will rise to a point where OPVs can compete with established second-generation technologies on a large scale.